wangxian/alpine-node/README.md

 # alpine-node
-Alpine Linux-base Docker image with NodeJS
+Alpine Linux-base Docker image with Node.js

 The current directory must have `package.json` where Dockerfile place.